OctoEverywhereDocs/octoeverywhere-api-docs/docs/AI-Failure-Detection-API.md

 We offer volume pricing for customers with high API demands.
 [Please get in touch with us to discuss details.](https://octoeverywhere.com/support?source=dev_docs_ai_failure_detection)

+## SDK

+We currently offer an AI Failure Detection SDK for [Python](https://github.com/OctoEverywhere/Gadget-Python-Sdk), with other languages coming soon.

+The SDK is also a great way to understand the APIs, parameters, and how the APIs are called.

 ## API Overview

 ### 1) Create A Print Context

 Every new print must create a new context for the ML models to operate on.
-To make a new context, make a POST request to the [Create Context API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/sd17hl8caalt1-create-context), providing your API key and the optional AI sensitivity parameters.
+To make a new context, make a POST request to the [Create Context API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/sd17hl8caalt1-create-context), providing your API key and the optional AI confidence parameters.
+[Full details.](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/sd17hl8caalt1-create-context)

 The [Create Context API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/sd17hl8caalt1-create-context) will return the Context ID, a primary processing API URL, and a fallback API URL.
 The primary processing URL is where you should make all future Process API calls unless they fail.
 If there's a failure from the primary processing URL, you should switch to the fallback URL and use it for all Process API calls for the remainder of the context lifetime.
-[More details.](url)
+[Full details.](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/sd17hl8caalt1-create-context)

 ### 2) Process An Image

-To start the AI failure detection, send a jpg image to the [Process API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/ck1qrradzvhim-process-api) using the URL returned from the [Create Context API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/sd17hl8caalt1-create-context) call.
+To start the AI failure detection, send a jpg image to the [Process API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/ck1qrradzvhim-process-api) using the `ProcessRequestUrl` URL returned from the [Create Context API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/sd17hl8caalt1-create-context) call.

 The [Process API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/ck1qrradzvhim-process-api) accepts POST requests with the image included using the `multipart/form-data` Content Type.
 Multipart form data payloads are built into all modern language HTTP libraries, including Python, CPP, C#, Java, JS, and more.
 [More details.]()